-Is responsible for the computer networks and servers of the ACC, including Internet and email.
-Matches information technologies to needs of archdiocesan ministries.
+Is responsible for the computer networks and servers of all Archdiocesan Offices, including Internet and email.
 Helps parishes, schools, regional offices, and the ACC strategize, obtain, and maintain their IT.
 Offers direct support to ACC departments.
 Learn More.

 Office of the Archbishop

 Serves as the liaison between the parishes and the Archbishop.
 The office is comprised of the Archbishop’s secretarial and support staff.
 Learn More.

 Serves as a repository for documents, books and related materials pertaining to the history of the Archdiocese and its predecessor jurisdictions since 1840; collects, preserves, interprets , and provides access to these materials and provides a variety of outreach programs involving the editing and publication of materials for the benefit of the historical and ministerial community.
 Learn More.